Hoop77/hello-code-blog/content/post/asionet.md

 });
 {{< / highlight >}}
 That's it.
 Simple, right?
-Note that the request message (which is 'query' in this case) is passed as a const reference to shared_ptr but on the other hand the response message is a "normal" reference.
-This is because asionet was designed to avoid unnecessary copies.
-Imagine you want to store the potentially large request message somewhere else in your program.
-You can do this by simply copying the pointer instead of the entire object.

 Finally, calling the server on the client side looks like this: